ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 In all previous examples, I tried to use the same open-drain configuration to don't complicate the code.
 But in the last example, it would be easier for me, to connect the thrid LED between GND and PA3, configured in push-pull mode.
 The next example will use a LED connected this way.

-But oure new *LED* type doesn't handle this configuration.
+But our new *LED* type doesn't handle this configuration.
 In fact, we should call it *OpenDrainLED* and define another *PushPullLED* type:

 ```Go
 type PushPullLED struct {